Get

 If your cat lives outdoors or you look after a colony of feral cats, you know that keeping them warm and dry in the winter can be a challenge.
 The answer is a weatherproof outdoor cat house that will provide them with somewhere to shelter.

-We searched the internet and have found the best outdoor cat house ideas with plans so you can start building right away.
+We searched the internet and found the best outdoor cat house ideas with plans so you can start building right away.

-From a super smart design featuring an old cooler to a robust elevated wooden shelter, we’ve included a wide range of designs – many of them are suitable for beginners, too!
+From a super innovative design featuring an old cooler to a robust elevated wooden shelter, we’ve included a wide range of designs – many of them are suitable for beginners, too!
 Pick your favorite and get building!

 divider cats oct 2024